Rajdip019/Rajdip019/README.md

-# Rajdeep Sengupta
+# 👋 Hi, I'm Rajdeep Sengupta

-Senior Cloud & Infrastructure Engineer
+Cloud & Infrastructure Engineer
 I build systems that are predictable under load and boring to operate

 ---